tfeuerbach/personal-site/content/posts/test-title-2025-09-13.md

 ## Updating the System for LVM Booting

 To get the system to boot and use the LVMs that I've set up, I need to `chroot` into the new filesystem and update the bootloader.
-The steps for doing that consist of mounting the virtual filesystems from the live environment to /mnt/new_root/, mounting the boot partitions, *chroot* into the new root filesystem, and then update the **/etc/fstab.**
+The steps for doing that consist of mounting the virtual filesystems from the live environment to `/mnt/new_root/`, mounting the boot partitions, `chroot` into the new root filesystem, and then update the `/etc/fstab`.

 ```
 sudo mount --bind /dev /mnt/new_root/dev